Back to wiki

 2. As name, type gcrypt

-Example: On Google Drive, I have a folder named rclone and I want to place my encrypted media inside that.
-I will enter gdrive:rclone
+Example: If on Google Drive you have a folder named rclone and want to place your encrypted media inside it, enter gdrive:rclone

-9. You will be presented with the generated password.
-Save it, and DO NOT LOSE IT.
-Without this, you will be unable to decrypt your media in the future, should you need to.
+5. You will be presented with the generated password.
+Save it and DO NOT LOSE IT.
+Without this you will be unable to decrypt your media in the future.

-12. You will be presented with the generated salt.
-Save it, and DO NOT LOSE IT.
-Without this, you will be unable to decrypt your media in the future, should you need to.
+8. You will be presented with the generated salt.
+Save it and DO NOT LOSE IT.
+Without this you will be unable to decrypt your media in the future.

 Union remote setup